thaliaarchi/notes/wspace/whitespace_spec.md

 | readc    | TLTS |   | addr --        | addr <- char | Read a character and place it in the location given by the top of the stack |
 | readi    | TLTT |   | addr --        | addr <- int  | Read a number and place it in the location given by the top of the stack |

+The mnemonics here follow the [Whitelips](https://vii5ard.github.io/whitespace/) convention and are non-normative.
+Whitespace assembly dialects vary widely between implementations and are out of scope of this document.

 ### Non-standard instructions

 The instruction prefix tree is not full, so extended instructions may be